 WELCOME TO THE DETAILS!

-On behalf of the National Park Service, we are thrilled about your interest in our In My Backyard 2021 Summer Season!
+On behalf of the National Park Service, we are thrilled about your interest in our In My Backyard!
 We thank you for landing on this page to learn more about this internship opportunity.
-In response to COVID-19, In My Backyard will be a virtual 5-week program.
 Below, you can read more about our roots, goals, culture, and more that outline where we are heading this summer!

 WHY WE ARE HERE

-The hope of IMBY is to help foster the next generation of stewards and to create opportunities for communities that have been historically underserved and underrepresented in the NPS.
+The hope of IMBY is to help foster the next generation of stewards and to create opportunities for unacknowledged communities in the NPS.
 This includes communities of color, communities with disabilities, LGBTQ+ communities, youth, and other groups that have and are experiencing systemic oppression.
+Individuals have existing strengths, resources, and capabilities that have yet to be untapped; IMBY is here to provide resources and create space that empowers individuals to lead change and be decision-makers.
 IMBY recognizes that individuals are intersectional and that barriers to access public lands vary.
-IMBY was created by youth, for youth to not only address such barriers, but to actively invite voices to share ideas and stories that can create a sense of belonging for all in our public lands.
+IMBY was created by youth, for youth to not only address such barriers but to actively invite voices to share ideas and stories that can create a sense of belonging for all in our public lands.

 GOALS FOR IMBY

 - To create a sustainable and meaningful youth-driven program that engages the next generation of leaders for the NPS and the youths’ communities.

 - To support the park’s mission and goals which include engaging untapped populations, leveraging the park’s city location, and being an active community partner.

 - To engage and empower youth in mutual, ongoing learning with the NPS to create culturally-responsive contributions resulting in a network of National Park Service ambassadors equipped with knowledge, skills, and connections to be leaders within their communities.

 - To increase park capacity and diversify park staff and volunteer demographics — representation matters!